Virtual Target Trajectory Prediction for Stochastic Targets: Data Generation

 The change of the position $\mathbf{x}$ is equal to the velocity $\mathbf{v}$ and the change of the velocity $\mathbf{v}$ is equal to the sum of the gravitational acceleration $\mathbf{g}$, the deceleration $\mathbf{d}$ due to drag, and the disturbances $\mathbf{w}$.
 The disturbance $\mathbf{w}$ is modeled as a zero-mean Gaussian noise with a covariance matrix $\mathbf{\Sigma}$.

-The drag $\mathbf{d}$ is calculated with the ballistic coefficient $\mathrm{BC}$, which is the ratio of the mass $m$ of the target to the product of the cross-sectional area $A$ and the drag coefficient $C_D$ of the target.
+The drag $\mathbf{d}$ is calculated with the ballistic coefficient $\xi$, which is the ratio of the mass $m$ of the target to the product of the cross-sectional area $A$ and the drag coefficient $C_D$ of the target.
 The goal of the model is to calculate the distribution of the position $\mathbf{x}$ of the ballistic target after a certain time $t$.

-Table~\ref{tab:maneuver_parameters_ballistic} depicts the parameters of the ballistic trajectories used as training data.
+Table~\ref{tab:maneuver_parameters_ballistic} (adapted from~\cite{CEAS-GNC-2024-103}) depicts the parameters of the ballistic trajectories used as training data.
 The ballistic coefficient of the target is sampled from the uniform distribution $\mathcal{U}(200, 800)~\mathrm{kg/m}^2$ to allow for the prediction of the distribution of the position of the target for any ballistic coefficient in the learned range.
 This serves as an example of how additional parameters $\mathbf{\psi}$ can be included in the model to predict the distribution of the target's position for different parameters.
 Thus, $\mathbf{\psi}$ is a vector of dimension one ($\mathbf{\psi} \in \mathbb{R}^1$) in this scenario.

-Compared to the scenarios in Sec.~\ref{sec:simple_target}, the dynamics here differ dramatically: \begin{itemize} \item The target velocity is not constant but changes nonlinearly over time due to drag and the disturbance forces. \item The scenario takes place in three dimensions, instead of two dimensions. \item An additional parameter $\psi$ is added to the training data, namely the ballistic coefficient of the target. \end{itemize}
+Compared to the scenarios in Sec.~\ref{sec:simple_target}, the dynamics here differ dramatically: \begin{enumerate} \item The target velocity is not constant but changes nonlinearly over time due to drag and the disturbance forces. \item The scenario takes place in three dimensions, instead of two dimensions. \item An additional parameter $\psi$ is added to the training data, namely the ballistic coefficient of the target. \end{enumerate}

-Figure~\ref{fig:ballistic_trajectory} depicts samples of the distribution of the target positions for different times and $\mathrm{BC} = 500~\mathrm{kg/m}^2$, obtained by Monte Carlo simulation.
+Figure~\ref{fig:ballistic_trajectory} (reproduced from~\cite{CEAS-GNC-2024-103}) depicts samples of the distribution of the target positions for different times and $\xi = 500~\mathrm{kg/m}^2$, obtained by Monte Carlo simulation.
 It can be seen that the distribution of the target positions widens over time, due to the influence of the noise.